Why Learn to Read a Natal Chart

 - 7th house — partnerships, marriage, enemies

-- 8th house — transformation, others’ resources, intimacy
+- 8th house — transformation, shared resources, intimacy

 - 9th house — philosophy, travel, higher education